-North Shore Trail is a 5.8 mile heavily trafficked out and back trail located near Grapevine, TX that features a lake and is rated as moderate.
+North Shore Trail is a 5.8 mile heavily trafficked out and back trail located near Grapevine, Texas that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 The hike itself was great.
 Just enough elevation increases for me.
 There were a lot of bikers so you have to keep eyes and ears open as the trail is narrow.
 They were all very nice; letting us know how many were in their group behind them.
 Great day!